Celeste-AI/Celeste-AI/informational/faq.md

 ### More in-depth answer:
 * Due to me actively still working on her, I do not wish to open source her at this time.

-* There is some technology on celeste that could be heavilly abused by people and I'd rather not open that can of worms myself.
+* There is some technology on celeste that could be heavily abused by people and I'd rather not open that can of worms myself.

-* I'm not fully against open sourcing some small stuff, but if I do it will be what I think is safe and fine for myself and the community as a whole, I will not be pressured into open-sourcing what I don't feel comfortable with, however I am also willing to give pointers to people when requested.
+* I'm not fully against open sourcing some small stuff, but if I do it will be what I think is safe and fine for myself and the community as a whole.
+I will not be pressured into open-sourcing what I don't feel comfortable with, however I am also willing to give pointers to people when requested.

 ## WHAT LANGUAGES DO YOU SUPPORT?
 * English **(MAIN LANGAUGE)**